The term “hypertension” is the preferred word used to describe high blood pressure, or blood pressure readings that consistently exceed 120/90 mm/Hg.

 Risk Factors for Hypertension

-- How much water and salt you have in your body
+- The level of water and salt in your body

 - Alcohol abuse

 - Chronic kidney disease

 - Cocaine use

 - Disorders of the endocrine system, including adrenal tumors (pheochromocytoma, aldosteronism), thyroid disorders, and Cushing syndrome